mrowrpurr/fallout2-modding/README.md

 - [ ] Use [Arrays][] with `foreach`
 - [ ] Use [Maps][Arrays] with `foreach`
 - [ ] Add Character Dialogue
+- [ ] Add adjacent cells
+- [ ] Add a way for the player to get to your cell without it being the starting cell (teleport or add to world map)
+- [ ] Setup Mapper with MO2 so .map go into my mod's folder & MO2 to run game with MOD's (a) scripts incl .lst update (b) maps (something to try)

 [Hook Script]: https://github.com/rotators/Fo1in2/blob/59e578a47363226752980c02214e02d6e598efdd/Tools/ModdersPack/scripting/hookscripts.md
 [Arrays]: https://github.com/rotators/Fo1in2/blob/59e578a47363226752980c02214e02d6e598efdd/Tools/ModdersPack/scripting/arrays.md